stevage/portfolio/_posts/2015-10-26-saltymill.md

 category: Work and side project.
 description:
 ---
 SaltyMill is a fairly complex SaltStack recipe that deploys a number of map-related components that can be very fiddly to set up and integrate manually.
-The complete stack it sets up:
+Given a fresh Linux box (usually on OpenStack), with sufficient memory and disk space, the complete stack it sets up:

 - Can automatically download an OpenStreetMap extract for a given area.
 - Loads that into PostGIS.